underground-software/ILKD_course_materials/assignments/setup.md

 If your `git send-email` output ends in `Result: 250` then, congratulations!
 You successfully completed the setup.

+You can check the Course Dashboard on the course website to confirm your submission was received.
+On the dashboard there is a section for each assignment that has been assigned.
+Look for the section labeled `setup`.
+In the table beneath it, if you see a Timestamp and Submission ID in their respective cells, your submission was received successfully.
+If instead, you see ` - ` in those fields, your submission was not received.

-After submitting all later asssignments, you can check the course dashboard to make sure your submission was successfully received.
+After submitting all later assignments, you can check the course dashboard to make sure your submission was successfully received.

 ### Optional VM Configuration